It’s here folks: the official GNOME 3.38 release has landed and source code is available to download from all the usual places.

 GNOME 3.38 is at the heart of Ubuntu 20.10 “Groovy Gorilla”.
 The stable release is due for release in October.

 You can also sample GNOME 3.38 in the latest Fedora 33 beta (ahead of its stable release soon) and OpenSUSE Tumbleweed builds.
-Rolling-release Linux distros like Arch will also start to package this upgrade and push it out to users very soon.
+Rolling-release Linux distros like Arch will also start to package this upgrade and push it out to users soon after release.